StephenDoyle10/lyrics/README.md

+***Changes from branch 12 to 13

+Out update works in GraphQL playgroud, now to get it to work from the UI.
+Like we did when it came to adding a greeting, we will have a handleSubmit function which gathers to data from the forms on submit and turns the data into suitable variables.
+Then those variable are passed as arguments to updateGreeting function, which is very similar to addGreeting function.

 ***Changes from branch 11 to 12

 In this branch we will add Updating functionality to our app so that users can edit/update their greeting messages, and their changes will be stored to the MongoDB and replace their existing messages.